philippmichaelkrebs/FastLapLights/README.md

 - Order the microcontroller from jlcpcb
 - Flash the firmware on your STM32 microcontroller
 - Connect WS2812B & RGB LEDs according to the purpose.
-- Plug in I2C Sensors for track data (optional but cool 😎).
 - Solder power wires to the track
 - Power up & lights out!